 Self Help Kits

-These listings have been provided by the organization or an individual, or occasionally obtained from a website.
+These listings have been provided by each organisation, only occasionally obtained from a website.
 Every effort is made to list only genuine organizations and to ensure accuracy, but we cannot assume responsibility for errors or quality of services.
 Please contact us to correct or suggest listings.

-Those who experience violations of the Nairobi Code in the services provided by an organization, or otherwise experience serious problems with its services as they are described in the entry provided on this website, are encouraged to write to Alice Johnson (email@example.com) or to firstname.lastname@example.org.
+Those who experience violations of the Nairobi Code in the services provided by an organisation, or otherwise experience serious problems with its services as they are described in the entry provided on this website, are encouraged to write to Alice Johnson (email@example.com) or to firstname.lastname@example.org.